 The Concession period shall be 20 years commencing from the appointment date.
 At the end of the concession period, the assets will be transferred back to National Highway Authority of India (NHAI).
-In case of material breach in terms of agreement the NHAI and IrconSGTL have right to terminate the agreement if they are not able to cure the event of default in accordance with such agreement.
+In case of material breach in terms of agreement the NHAI and IrconSGTI, have right to terminate the agreement if they are not able to cure the event of default in accordance with such agreement.

 The Company recognizes revenue and cost in accordance with Ind AS 115 by reference to the construction's stage of completion.
 The Company measures contract revenue at the fair value of the consideration receivable.
-During the arrangement's construction phase, the Company's assets of 725.90 crores (representing its accumulating right to be paid for providing construction services) is classified as an intangible assets (license to charge user of the infrstructure), which was completed in 2018-19.
-The IInd Phase of the Toll Road has also commenced construction and upto 31-03-2022 an amount of Rs 20.69 Crores has been shown under Intangible Asset under development.
-The Phase II is expected to be completed by 22-05-2022The Company has recognized nil profit on construction of intangible assets under service concession arrangement represents the fair value of services provided towards construction of intangible assets under service concession arrangement.
-The operation of toll road has commenced from 7th June 2018 and the company has recognised usage fee as revenue of Rs.120.75 Crores (last year Rs 110.44 crores) from operation of toll road for the Year ended 31.03.2022.
+During the arrangement's construction phase, the Company's assers of 725.90 crores (representing its accumulating right to be paid for providing construction services) is classified as an intangible assets (license to charge user of the infrstructure), which was completed in 2018-19.
+The IInd Phase of the Toll Road started in Financial year 21-22 and provisional completion of the same was received in 17-12 2022.
+Consequently Rs 45.96 Crores were transferred from Intangible Assets under development to Intangible assets during the year.
+Toll collection from Phase II has also commenced.
+As on 31st March 2023, Rs 7.81 crores (last year Rs 20.69 crores) has been shown under Intangible Asset under development.
+The Company has recognized nil profit on construction of intangible assets under service concession arrangement.
+The Revenue recognized in relation to construction of intangible assets under service concession arrangement.
+The Garvie of intangible assets under service concession arrangement.
+The operation of toll road has commenced from 7th June 2018 and that of Phase II from 19-12-2022 and the company has recognised usage fee as revenue of Rs.142.31 Crores ( last year Rs 120.75 crores) from operation of toll road for the Year ended 31.03.2023.

 Concession fee and its premium is seen as being paid for earning the revenue and is treated as a charge against revenue.
-During the period concession fees of Rs 22.86 Crores (Last year Rs 20.72 Crores) to NHAI has been paid as per terms of the concession agreement.
+During the period concession fees of Rs 24.54 Crores (Last year Rs 22.86 Crores) to NHAI has been paid as per terms of the concession agreement.
 Usage fee collected over and above the traffic cap as per the concession agreement is termed as excess fee.
 This SCA is due to be renegotiated as per clause number 28 and 29 of the concessionaire agreement.